Digix Gold Token (DGX) Trading 5.8% Lower Over Last Week

 - Theta Network (THETA) traded 5.4% higher against the dollar and now trades at $1.06 or 0.00005418 BTC.

-Digix Gold Token (DGX) is a coin.
+DGX is a coin.
 Its genesis date was March 29th, 2018.
 Digix Gold Token’s total supply is 58,000 coins and its circulating supply is 54,623 coins.
+Digix Gold Token’s official Twitter account is @digixglobal.
+Digix Gold Token’s official website is digix.global.
 The Reddit community for Digix Gold Token is /r/digix and the currency’s Github account can be viewed here.
-Digix Gold Token’s official Twitter account is @digixglobal.
-The official website for Digix Gold Token is digix.global.

 Digix Gold Token Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Digix Gold Token directly using US dollars.
-Investors seeking to trade Digix Gold Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digix Gold Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Digix Gold Token directly using U.S. dollars.
+Investors seeking to acquire Digix Gold Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digix Gold Token using one of the exchanges listed above.

 Receive News & Updates for Digix Gold Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digix Gold Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.